-www.theparentsguideto.co.uk | 41

 A different type of loan

 Divorced / separated Parents

 Where parents are separated or divorced, income is assessed on the parent with whom the child resides and (if applicable) their current partner (irrespective of whether or not that partner is responsible for the child).
 Income for the other biological parent is not assessed.

 Repayments

 Repayments are collected via Student Loans Company, who work alongside HMRC to collect repayments in line with earnings after the degree is complete.

 Repayment terms are very generous, so avoid thinking that student loans are like conventional bank loans or even a mortgage.
 Importantly, no money is taken until earnings reach a certain threshold, they are paused if earnings drop below that threshold (maternity or redundancy), they are not evaluated on partner earnings and they are wiped clean after 30 years.

 Other financing options

 It's worth reviewing scholarships, grants and bursaries to see whether you child might qualify for additional income, particularly if they are studying for specialist degrees such as medical, social work or teaching.

 Prepayments

 Be careful with making pre-payments.
 Many students never repay the full amount of their loans before the amount is wiped clear.
 Trying to save on interest fees can prove a false economy.
 However, if they are likely to have continued employment at a high salary, then it might be worth making a prepayment.
 There are online calculators to help work this out.

 Be aware!

 Even with the maximum maintenance allowance, it may be necessary to supplement living costs, either through you contributing directly or your child getting work whilst studying:- or a combination of both!
-Repayment terms are:

-- 1. No payments are made until the student is earning £25,000 in the April after graduation; - Once they qualify for payment, they repay only 9% on any amount earned over the threshold (so if they earned £25,100 in April after graduating, they would pay £9 a month);
+- 1. No payments are made until the student is earning £27,295 in the April after graduation; - Once they qualify for payment, they repay only 9% on any amount earned over the threshold (so if they earned £27,395 in April after graduating, they would pay £9 a month);

-Useful links GOV. UK Student loans The Student Loans Company Student Finance Calculator I'm interactive!
-Click me and I'll take you to their
+GOV. UK Student loans The Student Loans Company Student Finance Calculator